chaolinzhanglab/DeltaSplice/README.md

 >>>

 ## Quick start with pretrained model
 Currently DeltaSplice support the prediction of ssu for splice sites and delta-ssu for mutations.
 Example data are provided under `data/` and pretrained models are under `pretrained_models`.
+The file `deltasplice/constant.py` contains the default path to pretrained models and reference genomes.

 ### SSU prediction